canonical/stsstack-bundles/README.md

 The basic usage is as follows:

    * give your deployment a name with (--name)
-   * create a Juju model using the given name (--create-model) or use existing one or default
+   * create a Juju model using the given name or use existing one or default
    * add a bunch of feature overlays depending on what you need (see --list-overlays)
    * resources are stored under a named directory so as to be able to avoid collisions and replay later (--replay)
    * immediate deploy (--run) or save for later